 - Use either way as described above to help reduce stress and support your nervous system.

-- Ease stress headaches by inhaling peppermint essential oil – or dilute and apply to the back of your neck(this study about easing headaches is quite intriguing too)
+- Ease stress headaches by inhaling peppermint essential oil – or dilute and apply it to the back of your neck(this study about easing headaches is quite intriguing too)

 Support your digestion using peppermint essential oil